v587su/PSCS_public/README.md

 This repository contains source code necessary to reproduce the model in the paper:

-PSCS: A Path-based Neural Model for SemanticCode Search
+"PSCS: A Path-based Neural Model for SemanticCode Search"

 ## Usage